unlhcc/hcc-packaging/README.md

 HCC uses the [OSG Koji](https://koji-hub.batlab.org/koji/) instance and the corresponding [osg-build software](https://twiki.grid.iu.edu/bin/view/SoftwareTeam/KojiWorkflow).

+For the most part, HCCs usage of these tools mirror OSG.
+Below, I note the very basic steps for configuration, building, and promoting of existing packages.
+Creating a new package is a workflow completely identical to the OSGs.

 Prereqs
 -------
 0. Make sure you have a valid grid certificate [from the OSG](http://idmanager.opensciencegrid.org).